Our strategic guidelines

-Aker BioMarine has decided to use the United Nations Sustainable Development Goals (SDGs) to guide its strategy.
+Aker BioMarine has decided to use the United Nations Sustainable Development Goals (SDGs) to guide our strategy.
 In 2016, all employees were engaged in the process of integrating the goals.
-The company has prioritized four SDGs.
+The company has prioritized four SDGs:

 Ensure healthy lives and promote well-being for all at all ages